Śāriputra (15th-century)

-Abbot of Bodh Gaya
+Biography

+Early life

+Sariputra seems to have been born in a Buddhist family somewhere in Eastern India in a town called Piribīnagara which has yet to be identified.
+Arthur McKeown has suggested that from the descriptions of the city and its fortifications, it could be Simraungadh in the Mithila region on the border of Bihar and Nepal.

-Sariputra seems to have been born in a Buddhist family somewhere in East India.
-At a young age, he made the decision to travel westwards to Bodh Gaya.
-As the abbot of the Bodh Gaya monastery, Sariputra was responsible for the restoration of various buildings and monuments around the site of the Mahabodhi temple.
-During this period, many Burmese pilgrims visited Bodh Gaya who also help to fund the restoration of these religious sites.
-Prior to this, the upper half of the Mahabodhi's gandola had been destroyed by Turuskas.
-He also received royal patronage from a local King after preaching Buddhism to him.
+At a young age, he made the decision to travel westwards to Bodh Gaya where he studied under two teachers, Gunaratna and Mahasvami and took the precepts of a monk.
+From an assessment of the books he mentions as having studied, it is clear that Śāriputra was trained in the Mahayana school of Buddhism.
+After the death of Buddhasvami, the chief preceptor of Bodh Gaya, Sairputra was asked to replace him as the abbot of the Bodh Gaya monastery.
+Sariputra was responsible for the restoration of various buildings and monuments around the site of the Mahabodhi Temple.
+During this period, many Burmese pilgrims visited Bodh Gaya who also helped to fund the restoration of these religious sites.
+Prior to this, the upper half of the Mahabodhi's gandola had been destroyed by Turushkas.
+He also received royal patronage from a local King, after preaching Buddhism to him and took part in debates with non-Buddhists from other parts of India.
 After many years serving as the abbot of Bodh Gaya, Sariputra decided to travel northwards to Nepal.

-Travels

 Nepal

-When Sariputra traveled to Nepal, he noted that the Buddhist site of Swayambhunath caitya which he worshipped at was in bad condition and suggested to the local King who belonged to the Malla dynasty, that it should be restored.
-It has been suggested that during this period he lived in Bhaktapur.
+When Sariputra travelled to Nepal, he noted that the Buddhist site of Swayambhunath caitya which he worshipped at was in bad condition.
+He suggested to the local King who belonged to the Malla dynasty that it should be restored and these restorations were likely completed by 1412 CE.
+It has been suggested that during this period he lived in Bhaktapur although there is very little other information regarding his activities in Nepal.